Birx lashes Trump’s pandemic response, citing needless deaths - The Boston Globe

-Former President Donald Trump’s coronavirus response coordinator suggested that hundreds of thousands of Americans likely died needlessly from the coronavirus, and Trump’s testing czar said the administration lied to the public about the availability of testing, in interviews aired on CNN Sunday night.
+In interviews broadcast on CNN Sunday night, former President Trump’s pandemic officials confirmed in stark and no uncertain terms what was already an open secret in Washington: The administration’s pandemic response was riddled with dysfunction, and the discord, untruths, and infighting most likely cost many lives.

-The comments by Dr. Deborah L. Birx, the coronavirus response coordinator, and Adm.
-Brett P. Giroir, who oversaw coronavirus testing for the Trump administration, were among a string of bombshells that emerged during a CNN special report that featured the doctors who led the government’s coronavirus response in 2020.
+Dr. Deborah Birx, Trump’s coronavirus response coordinator, suggested that hundreds of thousands of Americans may have died needlessly, and Admiral Brett Giroir, the testing czar, said the administration lied to the public about the availability of testing.

-The interviews, with Sanjay Gutpa, the network’s chief medical correspondent, confirmed what was already an open secret in Washington: There was a high level of dysfunction and discord within the Trump administration, particularly in the pandemic response.
+The comments were among a string of bombshells that emerged during a CNN special report that featured the doctors who led the government’s coronavirus response in 2020.

 Advertisement

 Dr. Robert R. Redfield, the former director of the Centers for Disease Control and Prevention, accused Trump’s health secretary, Alex Azar, and the secretary’s leadership team, of pressuring him to revise scientific reports.
-“Now he may deny that, but it’s true,” Redfield said.
+“Now he may deny that, but it’s true,” Redfield said in an interview with Dr. Sanjay Gupta, CNN’s chief medical correspondent.
 Azar, in a statement, denied it.

-But it was Birx, who has been pilloried for praising Trump as being “so attentive to the scientific literature” and for not publicly correcting the president as he made outlandish claims about unproven therapies, whose disclosures — one of her first televised interviews since leaving the White House in January — may have been the most compelling.
+But it was Birx, who has been pilloried for praising Trump as being “so attentive to the scientific literature” and for not publicly correcting the president as he made outlandish claims about unproven therapies, whose disclosures may have been the most compelling.

 Advertisement

-Several of the officials, including Dr. Anthony Fauci — who unlike the others is a career scientist and is now advising President Joe Biden — placed blame on China for not being open enough with the United States.
+Several of the officials, including Dr. Anthony Fauci — who unlike the others is a career scientist and is now advising President Biden — blamed China, where the virus was first detected, for not being open enough with the United States.
 And several, including Redfield and Giroir, said early stumbles with testing — and the attitude within the White House that testing made the president look bad by driving up the number of case reports — were a serious problem in the administration’s response.

 Advertisement

-Giroir said pointedly that the administration did not have as many tests as top officials claimed at the time.
+And the problems with testing went beyond simply Trump’s obsession with optics.
+Giroir said that the administration simply did not have as many tests as top officials claimed at the time.

 “When we said there were millions of tests — there weren’t, right?” he said.
 “There were components of the test available but not the full deal.”